oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 In any case, the `_sd` claim MUST be included in the SD-JWT at the same level as the original claim and therefore MAY appear multiple times in an SD-JWT.

-Taking the OpenID Connect `address` claim as an example, the Issuer may want to produce an SD-JWT with the following End-User data:
+The following examples show some of the options an Issuer has when producing an SD-JWT with the following End-User data.

 <{{examples/address_only_flat/user_claims.json}}

+Important: Throughout the examples in this document, line breaks had to be added to JSON strings and base64-encoded strings (as shown in the next example) to adhere to the 72 character limit for lines in RFCs and for readability.
+JSON does not allow line breaks in strings.

+##### Option 1: Flat SD-JWT

-The Issuer can decide to treat the `address` claim as a block that can either be disclosed completely or not at all:
+The Issuer can decide to treat the `address` claim as a block that can either be disclosed completely or not at all.
+The following example shows that in this case, the entire `address` claim is treated as an object in the Disclosure.

 <{{examples/address_only_flat/sd_jwt_payload.json}}

+The Issuer would create the following Disclosure:

+{{examples/address_only_flat/disclosures.md}}

+##### Option 2: Structured SD-JWT

 The Issuer may instead decide to make the `address` claim contents selectively disclosable individually:

 <{{examples/address_only_structured/sd_jwt_payload.json}}

+In this case, the Issuer would use the following data in the Disclosures for the `address` sub-claims:

+{{examples/address_only_structured/disclosures.md}}

+##### Option 3: Structured SD-JWT, only some properties selectively disclosable

-The Issuer may also make one claim in address non-selectively disclosable and hide only the other claims:
+The Issuer may also make one sub-claim of `address` non-selectively disclosable and hide only the other sub-claims:

 <{{examples/address_only_structured_one_open/sd_jwt_payload.json}}

+In this case, the Issuer would issue the following Disclosures:

+{{examples/address_only_structured_one_open/disclosures.md}}

 ### Digest Derivation Function Claim